Skip to content

 Jump to [Getting Started](#getting-started) to begin.

-# Working with **bold** and *italic*
+## Working with **bold** and *italic*

 Link to [formatted heading](#working-with-bold-and-italic)

-<!-- Cross-file links are ignored by MD051 -->
+<!-- Cross-file fragment links are also validated -->

 See [external documentation](README.md#setup) for setup instructions.